statamic/v2-docs/content/collections/docs/fieldsets.md

 ### Naming fields {#naming}

 You can name your fields any way you choose, but each field name needs to be unique.
 You cannot use hyphens, but underscores are okay.
+Also, note that `content` as a name is reserved for markdowns only.

 ### Required field settings {#required-settings}